• Skip to primary navigation

 11 Herb and Spice Fried Chicken

 I have other fried chicken recipes on my blog; oven fried chicken, southern fried chicken are a couple that come to mind.
 Fried Chicken was always a favorite growing up.
 My Mom would make pot roast or fried chicken almost every Sunday.
 I mean, let’s face it, fried chicken just says Sunday lunch with your family.
 I have a few more fried chicken recipes on my blog.
-Here’s the link for my Oven Fried Chicken and my Southern Fried Chicken.
-They are both absolutely delicious! https://the2spoons.com/oven-fried-chicken/ and https://the2spoons.com/essential-southern-fried-chicken/.
+Here’s the link for my Oven Fried Chicken that is really my Mom’s fried chicken recipe.
+It is absolutely delicious! oven fried chicken

 The Ultimate!
 11 Herb and Spice Fried Chicken